GipsyChef/vg/glacier/README.md

 }
 ```
 # sns notification object
-upon job completion an SNS notification with the following object is issued
+upon job completion an SNS notification with the following object is issued:
 ```json
 {
 	"Action": "ArchiveRetrieval",